 04 of 12

-There are a few summer activities worth considering even though they are outside.
-You might be best to do these either very early in the morning or in the evening.
-Typically, places that offer summertime activities provide shade or other respite from the sun.
-Ask first if you think the heat might get to you, and go prepared with sunscreen, a hat and water.
+A few summer activities are worth considering even though they are outside.
+It's probably best to do these either early in the morning or in the evening.
+Typically, places that offer summertime activities will provide shade or another respite from the sun.
+First ask yourself if you think the heat might get to you, and go prepared with sunscreen, a hat, and water.

 Continue to 5 of 12 below.